transmaxxing/transmaxxing.github.io/passing/PASSING.md

 If this is not an option or if you live in a trans-unfriendly place, you can consider moving and adopting your new identity as a fresh start.

+{: .highlight }
+> ***How Can You Start Planning a Social Transition?***
+>
+> Start a Pinterest account to brainstorm ideas about (what kind of life I want to live after transitioning, how I want to dress, and how I want my body to look)
+>
+> Go window shopping in the ladies section - this will be your inspiration to move forward with transitioning (think of all the pretty things you could wear) also help you get comfortable being in woman's spaces
+>
+> Start a more feminine hobby whether it be make up or cooking you need to start building a feminine mindset for you can get more comfortable with your feminine side

 Feminine appearance only gives part of the story - you won't pass as a female by using learned masculine social cues and mannerisms.
 You need to learn the subtleties of [Acting Feminine](social/MANNERISMS).

 ## Physical Appearance